Pauahi Week: Haumāna Honor Ke Aliʻi Pauahi

 Haumāna also purchased pink “Living Her Legacy” bracelets for $3.
 The donations both support the legacy of Princess Pauahi and raise breast cancer awareness.

-“The bracelet sales provided the haumāna the opportunity to give back to their community by supporting the Kahiau Foundation,” said senior Haven De Silva, Pauahi Week co-chair.
+“The bracelet sales provided the haumāna the opportunity to give back to their community by supporting the Kahiau Foundation,” said senior Haven De Silva, student body president and Pauahi Week co-chair.

-Bracelet purchases included additional color bombs, bundles of colored corn stach, to use during the Pauahi Walk and permission to wear red on Tuesday and pink on Thursday last week.
+Bracelet purchases included additional color bombs, bundles of colored corn starch, to use during the Pauahi Walk and permission to wear red on Tuesday and pink on Thursday last week.

-“My favorite activity was throwing color bombs up at the [Kahekili] field,” Ravyn Kintaro said.
+“My favorite activity was throwing color bombs up at the [Kahekili] field,” 7th-grader Ravyn Kintaro said.

 Haumāna also wrote letters to Pauahi, telling of blessings they received because of her.
 The letters will be turned into a chain and displayed on campus.